Paleontologist on stamps and other philately related items

 The scientific activities of the late Professor Roman Kozlowski were both rich and multichanneled.
 Not only the number of his publications is impressive, over 40, plus about a dozen of review articles - but, above all, their originality.
 Each of his publications is a genuine and creative work, containing relevant emprirical data.
 Four are representing fundamental monographs concerning brachiopods and graptolites.
 Other threw new light on such little known organism as Conularia, Hydroida, Scolecodonta, Chitinozoa, Polychaeta, Cephalopoda and some others, as well as some Paleozoic organisms of unknown position.

-In appreciation of his merits Professor Kozlowski received
+appreciation of his merits Professor Kozlowski received the highest

-the highest distinctions at home and abroad.
-He was awarded Doctor honoris
+distinctions at home and abroad.
+He was awarded Doctor honoris causa

-but also a man deeply concerned with the need of the humanization of
+scientist but also a man deeply concerned with the need of the

 Peter Lund (1801 -1880)